-The yield that you will receive on your Notes, which could be negative, may be less than the return you could earn on other investments.
+The amount we pay you at maturity may be less than the return you could earn on other investments.
 Your yield may be less than the yield you would earn if you bought a standard senior non-callable debt security of ML&Co. with the same maturity date.
 Your investment may not reflect the full opportunity cost to you when you take into account factors that affect the time value of money.
-Unlike standard senior non-callable debt securities, the Notes do not guarantee the return of a principal amount at maturity.